0xdefaceme/whitepaper/README.md

 IPFS, decrypt it using their private key and study it.
 They now have two
 options: (1) Decide to ignore the vulnerability and therefore send the bounty back to themselves.
 (2) Decide to give away under the vulnerability and hence shut down their contract.
-Do they decide to give in, then the negotiator sends the bounty to the attacker's account.
+Do they decide to give in, then the Negotiator sends the bounty to the attacker's account.
 Nonetheless, the Negotiator emits a `Decide(uint256 vulnId, bool decision)` event and closes the vulnerability.